tunasdelsur/website/README.md

 # MK - Website

 My personal website built with [Hugo](https://gohugo.io/) and [Hugo Academic CV (Hugo Blox)](https://hugoblox.com/templates/) theme.
-It has Portuguese and English versionn, hosted in GitHub Pages.
+It has a Portuguese and an English version, and it is hosted in GitHub Pages.

 ---